16, 17 and 18 Year Olds

 - Pubic and underarm hair continues to grow and thicken.

-- Body and facial hair continues to grow.
+- Body and facial hair still growing.

 - Penis, scrotum and testes are close to, or are fully developed.

-- Voice continues to becomes deeper.
+- Voice continues to deepen.

 - Continued interest in romantic relationships.